President confident of victory - Guyana Chronicle

 …says ‘few’ anomalies being investigated

-AS voters across the country continue to exercise their franchise, President David Granger remains confident of a victory for the incumbent A Partnership for National Unity and Alliance for Change (APNU+AFC)coalition, which he leads.
+AS voters across the country turned out to exercise their franchise, President David Granger was confident of a victory for the incumbent A Partnership for National Unity and Alliance for Change (APNU+AFC) coalition, which he leads.

-The President, who visited several polling stations, said: “The turnout is heavy to moderate but I would say the emphasis on heavy…people know what to do and polling agents are efficient and they are briefing the voters on procedure so there is no reason for me not to believe that the process would be smooth.”
+The President, who visited several polling stations to observe the electoral process on Monday, said: “The turnout is heavy to moderate but I would say the emphasis on heavy…people know what to do and polling agents are efficient and they are briefing the voters on procedure so there is no reason for me not to believe that the process would be smooth.”

-(President David Granger spoke to members of the media shortly after casting his ballot at the Pearl Nursery School)

 When asked if he is confident of victory, President Granger said: “I am very confident, even before today.”